aotimme/gocsv/README.md

 Arguments:

 - `--list-sheets` (optional) List the sheets in the XLSX file.
 - `--sheet` (optional) Specify the sheet (by index or name) of the sheet to convert.
+The command defaults to saving all sheets.
-- `--dirname` (optional) Name of directory to output CSV conversions of sheets from `FILE`.
-If this is not specified, the command will output the CSV files to a directory with the same name as `FILE` (without the `.xlsx` extension).
+- `--dirname` (optional) Name of directory for the output CSVs.
+The command defaults to a directory name with the same name as `FILE` (without the `.xlsx` extension).

 By default the `xlsx` subcommand will convert all the sheets in `FILE` to CSVs to a directory with the same name as `FILE`.